Mazda CX-80 vs Chery Tiggo 9 Super Hybrid

 Feature Showdown

-The Mazda CX-80 features a 10.3-inch touchscreen, while the Chery Tiggo 9 Super Hybrid gets a 15.6-inch display and 10.3-inch instruments.
+The Mazda CX-80 features a 10.3-inch touchscreen paired with a 7-inch digital dash, while the Chery Tiggo 9 Super Hybrid gets a 15.6-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Chery Tiggo 9 Super Hybrid counters with wireless charging, panoramic roof, heated front seats, ventilated seats and Sony audio that the Mazda CX-80 does not offer.
+The Chery Tiggo 9 Super Hybrid counters with wireless charging, panoramic roof, heated front seats, Sony audio and ambient lighting that the Mazda CX-80 does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain